 "We think back through our mothers if we are women," Virginia Woolf writes in "A Room of One's Own."
 Taking Woolf's meditation on women and creativity as our point of departure, we examine a range of fictional, poetic and polemical writing produced by British women from the late 18th century through the early 20th century, a period that witnessed increases in the literary and cultural opportunities available to female writers, as well as challenges to those opportunities.
 We explore debates over "proper" education for women; the role of culturally sanctioned "plots" (most notably, romance and marriage plots) in shaping women's lives and narratives; complex negotiations between public and private experience, particularly between work and domesticity; and the aims and achievements of women's activist and political writings.
 When has it been possible, or desirable, for female writers to "think back through (their) mothers"?
 If a tradition of women's writing exists, what motivates and characterizes it?
 How did these women writers create new plots — or terminate familiar ones — in response to incommensurable or uncontainable desires and allegiances?
 How did these writers respond to traditions they inherited from their predecessors, whether male or female?
 Course authors include Woolf, Wollstonecraft, Austen, Gaskell, Eliot and Barrett Browning, among others.
 Students write two essays and take a final exam.
 This counts toward the 1700-1900 and diversity requirements for the major.
 Prerequisite: ENGL 103 or 104.
 Open only to first-year and sophomore students.

-Autobiographical writing allows us to study the complicated cultural and personal dynamics of self-making, as individual authors define (and show themselves to have been defined by) their sociohistorical circumstances.
-How do writers confront or capitalize on such intersections of the personal and the historical?
-How and why do autobiographers translate life experiences into writing?
+Life writing allows us to tell our lives' stories and also to study the complicated cultural and personal dynamics of self-making, as individual authors define (and show themselves to have been defined by) their sociohistorical circumstances.
+How do memoir writers and autobiographers confront or capitalize on such intersections of the personal and the historical?
+How and why do writers translate life experiences into writing?
 How do they grapple with elements of experience that are difficult to represent in language?
 Is truth necessary to — or even possible in — autobiographical writing?
-How have writers' gendered, sexualized, classed, raced or geographically located identities shaped the possibilities and purposes of autobiographical narrative?
+How have life writers' gendered, sexualized, classed, raced or geographically located identities shaped the possibilities and purposes of autobiographical narrative?
 And where is the line between autobiography and biography?
 In this survey of classic and experimental autobiographical texts, as well as of major developments in autobiographical theory, we consider broad questions of identity, time and memory, and narrative through close attention to specific works' subjects, structures and histories.
-Authors may include Augustine, Thomas De Quincey, Harriet Jacobs, Gertrude Stein, Virginia Woolf, Vladimir Nabokov, Malcolm X, Maxine Hong Kingston and Art Spiegelman, among others.
-Students write two essays and several reading response papers, and lead one class discussion.
-This counts toward the creative practice and post-1900 requirement for the major.
+Students will keep an extensive reading and writing journal throughout the semester, building connections between their reading and their developing creative practice.
+All students will compose a creative final project.
+Authors will include Art Spiegelman, Alison Bechdel, Maxine Hong Kingston, Annie Ernaux, Alexander Chee, Melissa Febos, Carmen Maria Machado, T Kira Madden, Jesmyn Ward, and others.
+This course counts toward the creative practice and diversity requirements for the major.
 Prerequisite: ENGL 103 or 104.
 Open only to first-year and sophomore students.

 What is “the literary,” and how can it be studied?
 How do distinct methods of reading impact the ways a text is understood to produce meaning and knowledge?
 What are the conditions and limits of such methods?
 This course investigates encounters between the literary and theory.
 As we compare how theorists have approached “the literary” across time and place, so too we press up against what constitutes “theory” and according to whom.
 Is there something literary about theory itself?
 By surveying major innovations and interventions in literary theory over the past century, we trace the political histories of reading as a practice of imagining the world otherwise, all the while interrogating ideology and injustice, identity and alterity, ethics and aesthetics, representation and relationality.
 We study the craft of critical inquiry while considering how literary and theoretical texts may resist and recast the very questions we ask.
 Our aim is dialogic exchange; in other words, beyond applying a given approach to a given text, we seek to surmise how literature and theory challenge and contest each other in practice.
 We may encounter works of Marxism, structuralism and poststructuralism, post- and anti-colonialism, queer and transfeminisms, critical race theory, abolition, affect theory, psychoanalysis and critical pedagogy alongside an array of literary works.
 The theoretical focus of this course may vary; for more information, students should contact the instructor.
 This counts toward the methods requirement for the major.
 Prerequisite: ENGL 103 or 104.
 Open only to first-year and sophomore students.